 If you have an aquatic turtle you’ll need a filter.
-After many turtle canister filters, I would pick this as the best filter for turtles.
+After many turtle canister filters, I would pick the Reptofilter as the best filter for turtles.

 This post may contain affiliate links, meaning I get a commission if you decide to purchase through my links, at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.